|

 Revelation is marked with some very significant

-characteristics all of which one would find in any
+characteristics all of which one would find in

-sufferer (V9).
-It was addressed specifically to a
+fellow sufferer (V9).
+It was addressed

-application for all Christians.
-This fact is
+specifically with an application for all Christians.

-to the separate congregations.
+individual messages to the separate congregations.

 The message originated at